 The worker performs work that is the usual course outside the usual of the hiring entity.
 They do jobs for a short period of time.

-The worker is customarily in an independent trade or business of the same nature of the work.
+The worker is customarily in an independent trade or business of the same nature as the work.

 Insurance that 1099 Contractor Needs